corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/setup/corda-configuration-fields.md

 *Default:* not defined

-## `copyBaggageToTags`

-If set to `true`, this parameter will cause baggage to be copied to tags when generating spans.
-Baggage are fields which can be passed around with the invocation of OpenTelemetry.
-For more information, see the [OpenTelemetry](../operating/monitoring-and-logging/opentelemetry.md) section.

-*Default:* false

 ## `cordappSignerKeyFingerprintBlacklist`

 List of the public keys fingerprints (SHA-256 of public key hash) not allowed as Cordapp JARs signers.